evkx/evkx.github.io/content/models/seres/5/5_4WD_Premium/_index.md

 ## Performance

-The Seres 5 4WD Premium has a maximum power of 430KW (585hp).
-The total torque is 940nm.
+The Seres 5 4WD Premium has a maximum power of 430 KW (585 hp/577 bhp).
+The total torque is 940 nm (694 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging